 We must understand before we can act.
 We believe that each site and every project is unique, and it is our aim explore the opportunities available and reveal the full potential inherent in each one.
 These goals are not necessarily inherent to an act of construction, but are achieved by a thoughtful and thorough design process.
 This shows our respect and accountability towards our client’s project.
 During our process we measure our analysis against the available resources and project constraints which allows the initial problem to evolve or to be redefined.
 Once we understand the nature of the actual problem, we can respond appropriately.

 We test in order to measure.
 We consider design as process of creation and discovery, meaning that some aspects of design are a direct synthetic, creative process extending from analysis.
 Throughout this process, the designer, by looking at alternative responses is led to uncovering elements or discovering what the context of the site or the program conveys as being essential.
 It is the intersection of these two investigations that can lead to the pleasantly unexpected.
 We believe context is understood by identifying the essence of the project site, the program, topography, climate as well as the nature of the nearby built environment.
 Budgets, client tastes and goals as well as governing agencies also contribute to this context.
 All of these are aspects that inform our design process.

-We embrace that the conceptual must respect the concrete.
+We believe the conceptual must respect the concrete.
 We hold a high regard for the art of construction and seek to comprehend the nuances of the individual trades and the craft of construction.
-As we understand the materials that form our design, it fosters our creative approach.
+As we understand the materials that form our design, it ignites our creative approach.
 In addition, it is our opinion that the best architectural responses contain a careful integration of the building systems that serve the space.
 This goes beyond the masking of the systems in the structure, but weaving them into the fabric making them a constituent of the building whether exposed or concealed.
 While meeting the technical demands of the building is essential, maximizing the spatial quality of the structure is equally as important.